Jump to section:

 - Transferring a significant part of the research outside the University (usually in the form of a subcontract)

-- The general guidance on project changes is that a deviation in a budget category of more than 25% of the total award indicates a change in the scope or objectives of a project.
+- The general guidance on project changes is that a deviation in a budget category of more than 25% of the total award may indicate a change in the scope or objectives of a project.

 - Equipment purchases may require sponsor approval.